Available at https://www.amazon.com/Ms-Meets-Murder-Narrow-Creek/dp/1642376892/ref=sr_1_1

 Married for just sixteen months—since December 14, 1977—Dee Ann Bulluck is unhappy with her husband Joe about moving to small, isolated Narrow Creek, North Carolina, for his job as the “new man” at the bank.
 She has a baby girl, no family close by, and no job herself.
 Young-people poor, Joe and Dee Ann live in a backyard apartment, a situation that allows Miss Josie, their landlady, to offer both unwanted surveillance and advice.

-But Dee Ann eventually ventures out in Narrow Creek, getting an earful about the victim along with a curly perm at the Kut and Kurl.
-She overhears two prime suspects accusing each other of the murder at the Narrow Creek Junior Woman’s Club Arts and Crafts Bazaar and meets another potential suspect, the victim’s jealous uncle, when she goes for a job interview at the local community college.
+But Dee Ann eventually ventures out in Narrow Creek, getting an earful about the victim along with a perm at the Kut and Kurl.
+She overhears two prime suspects accusing each other of the murder at the Narrow Creek Ladies’ Society Arts and Crafts Bazaar and meets another person of interest, the victim’s jealous uncle, when she goes for a job interview at the local community college.

-Ms. Dee Ann Meets Murder depicts small-town Southern life in the late 1970s, with funeral food, Sunday church, polite bigotry … and a feisty amateur sleuth.
+Ms. Dee Ann Meets Murder depicts small-town Southern life in the late 1970s, with funeral food, Sunday church, leisure suits… and a feisty amateur sleuth.